solidi/writing/19-the-one-about-blogging.md

 # The One About Blogging
 ## Mapping the Process After Years of Learning

 I’ve learned a lot about my motivations while blogging over the past years  – everything from self-reflection to clarifying intentions.
-I’ve also learned a lot about the process itself.
+I’ve also discovered process itself.
 While I could write a long-winded post about this meta, let me share what I’ve learned in a visual.
 Since the majority of the population are visual learners, the following graphic should suffice.

 ![A sequence diagram of my blogging process.](images/19-01.png)